 After years of several stymied pro-sound money efforts, legislators in Tennessee are feeling confident that 2022 will be the year when citizens can protect their savings without being taxed for purchasing gold and silver… Keep Reading

 After already having exempted gold and silver from sales taxes in West Virginia, a pro-sound money legislator aims to take it a step further, eliminating capital gains taxes from the sale of precious metals and declaring gold and silver legal tender in the… Keep Reading

 Washington State Rep. Chase has introduced a bill to eliminate ANY and ALL tax liabilities that may arise when transacting in precious metals… Keep Reading

 Legislators from New Jersey are trying to restore sound money in the Garden State.
-Originally introduced in 2021 but carrying over to 2022, these house and senate bills would end the practice of taxing the purchase of the monetary metals… Keep Reading
+Originally introduced in 2021 but carrying over to 2022, these House and Senate bills would end the practice of taxing the purchase of monetary metals… Keep Reading

 A representative in the Bluegrass State wants to make Kentucky the 43rd state in the union to restore sound money.… Keep Reading

 Members from both chambers of the Virginia legislature have introduced measures to keep gold and silver tax-free by extending the exemption that currently exists in the Commonwealth… Keep Reading

 Several members of the Mississippi House of Representatives have introduced measures to eliminate the sales tax on the sale of precious metals in the state… Keep Reading

 The House of Representatives in the Yellowhammer State expects to hear a measure to extend the sales tax exemption on gold and silver that currently exists… Keep Reading